jointheleague/hour-of-code-kids/index.md

 ```
 Challenge: Make a large canvas with a nice background color. **Put it in the setup method.**

-**Teacher note**: If you put the size command after the ellipse command, it will wipe out the ellipse.

 Add a shape
 -------